noahehall/theBookOfNoah/aws_developer.md

   1. which services are free?
     - usually orchestration services, e.g.: cloudformation, elastic beanstalk, autoscaling, opworks
     - however the resources they create & use are NOT FREE
+  2. what does ARN stand for?
+    - amazon resource name

 # IAM
+  0. what should you know about IAM?
+    1. what is IAM
+    2. about IAM users
+    3. about IAM Role
+    4. about permissions
+    5. about policies
+    6. about temporary security credentials
+    7. about identity federation
+    8. about MFA
   0. what is IAM?
     - use AWS IAM to securely control individual and group access to your AWS resources.
   1. can you authenticate with active directory?
     - yes, but only with SAML
-  2. do you authenticate with active directory first, or do you get temp security credntial first and then authenticate with active directory
+  2. do you authenticate with active directory first, or do you get temp security credentials first and then authenticate with active directory
     - you authenticate with active directory first, then you receive the temp security credential
     1. navigate to ADFS web server
     2. user signin with their credentials